Correct Like Humans: Progressive Learning Framework for Chinese Text Error Correction: Experiments

 \subsection{Datasets}

-Following previous CSC and CGEC works, We employ widely used datasets for model training and evaluation.
+Following previous CSC and CGEC work, We employ widely used datasets for model training and evaluation.

-For CSC task, we use the test sets of SIGHAN13~\cite{wu2013chinese}, SIGHAN14~\cite{yu2014overview} and SIGHAN15~\cite{tseng2015introduction} as the evaluation data, which is exact the same as previous works.
+For the CSC task, we use the test sets of SIGHAN13~\citep{wu2013chinese}, SIGHAN14~\citep{yu2014overview}, and SIGHAN15~\citep{tseng2015introduction} as the evaluation data.
+The training data consists of manually annotated samples from SIGHAN13/14/15, and 271K automatically generated samples (denoted as Wang271K)~\citep{wang2018hybrid}.
+Training and test setting is exactly the same as previous works~\citep{liu2021plome,xu2021read,li2022learning}.
 The corpora of SIGHAN datasets are all collected from the essay section of the computer-based Test of Chinese as a Foreign Language (TOCFL), administrated in Taiwan.
-The training data consists of manually annotated samples from SIGHAN13/14/15, and 271K automatically generated samples (denoted as Wang271K)~\cite{wang2018hybrid}.
-Noted that the original sentences of SIGHAN datasets are in Traditional Chinese, we utilized OpenCC\footnote{https://github.com/BYVoid/OpenCC} toolkit to convert them to Simplified Chinese.
+Note that the original sentences of SIGHAN datasets are in Traditional Chinese.
+Following previous works~\citep{liu2021plome,xu2021read,li2022learning}, we utilized OpenCC\footnote{https://github.com/BYVoid/OpenCC} toolkit to convert them to Simplified Chinese.

-For CGEC task, two evaluation benchmarks are employed to evaluate the model performance: NLPCC~\cite{zhao2018overview} and MuCGEC~\cite{zhang2022mucgec}.
-Besides, Lang8~\cite{zhao2018overview} and HSK~\cite{zhang2009features} are used for model training.
+For the CGEC task, two evaluation benchmarks are employed to evaluate the model performance: NLPCC~\citep{zhao2018overview} and MuCGEC~\citep{zhang2022mucgec}.
+Besides, Lang8~\citep{zhao2018overview} and HSK~\citep{zhang2009features} are used for model training.
+For a fair comparison, the use of the above training set and verification set is the same as the previous works~\citep{zhao2020maskgec,tang2021chinese}.
 NLPCC is a shared task introduced in 2018, wherein the training data is collected from Lang8, a language learning website, while the test data is extracted from PKU Chinese Learner Corpus containing Chinese essays written by foreign college students.
-MuCGEC extracts a subset of sentences from different datasets, including NLPCC, Lang8, and CGED~\cite{rao2018overview, rao2020overview}, and re-annotated them to create a new high-quality evaluation dataset.
+MuCGEC extracts a subset of sentences from different datasets, including NLPCC, Lang8, and CGED~\citep{rao2018overview, rao2020overview}, and re-annotated them to create a new high-quality evaluation dataset.
 Table~\ref{tab:dataset} presents the statistics of datasets used in our experiments.